9 of the Best Places to Visit on Safari in Tanzania

 Meet Jane Goodall’s Chimpanzees at Gombe Stream National Park

-Visitors to Gombe National Park can walk through the jungle to observe the primates in their natural habitat or take part in chimpanzee trekking safaris to get a little closer to our closest relatives.
+Visitors to Gombe National Park can walk through the jungle to observe primates in their natural habitat or join chimpanzee trekking safaris to get a little closer to our closest relatives.
 Boat rides on Lake Tanganyika are also a popular activity to explore the area.

 Zanzibar & Stone Town